… Welcome to The Space Arranger Website

-In the blog below you will find musings, tips and tricks, and general information.
+In the Home Blog below you will find musings, tips and tricks, and general information.
+Enjoy!

 Your eyes pay more attention when they have a delightful, interesting, and flowing path to follow when viewing your decorative items.

 Too many items clumped together confuse the eye and takes away from the individual beauty of each item.

 Allowing “white space” between accessories adds to their uniqueness.

 Accessories are enhanced when they are displayed using various elevations.